bhaskar1001101/fromthetransistor/README.md

 ## From the Transistor to the Web Browser

-Hiring is hard, a lot of modern CS education is really bad, and it's hard to find people who understand the modern computer stack from first principles.

-Now cleaned up and going to be software only.
-Closer to being real.
+Trying to understand the modern computer stack.

 #### Section 1: Intro: Cheating our way past the transistor -- 0.5 weeks
 - [ ] So about those transistors -- Course overview.
 Describe how FPGAs are buildable using transistors, and that ICs are just collections of transistors in a nice reliable package.
 Understand the LUTs and stuff.
 Talk briefly about the theory of transistors, but all projects must build on each other so we can’t build one.